Skiddle/skiddle-php-sdk/README.md

 The API requires PHP > 5.4.0, due to using autoloading and new array constructs.
 It also requires cURL to be enabled, which is normally done by default in PHP, but best to double check.

+To connect to the API, TLS v1.2 or above is required.
+This has been supported by Curl using OpenSSL since version 1.0.1

 ---

 ## Installation<a name="installation"></a>